What are Performance Appraisal Methods for Effective HRM

 - Before they have an impact on departmental productivity, deal with behavioral difficulties.

-- Recognizing employees’ abilities will motivate them to give more.
+- Recognizing employees’ abilities through various performance appraisal methods will motivate them to give more.

-- Encourage the professional and skill development of staff.
+- Encourage the professional and skill development of staff through effective performance appraisal practices.

-- Enhance strategic decision-making when necessary for internal hiring, succession planning, or layoffs.
+- When necessary, enhance strategic decision-making for internal hiring, succession planning, or layoffs.

 Here are some of the most popular performance appraisal tools organizations can use to evaluate their employees’ performance.